Muqriz1010/Tweet_Analyzer_Demo/README.md

 request application for api at https://developer.twitter.com/en

-## How to use
+## How to use:
-- 1. Clone git
+ 1. Clone git
-- 2. Make sure all requirements are satisfied.
-Require libraries can be installed through ` pip install `
+ 2. Make sure all requirements are satisfied.
+Required libraries can be installed through ` pip install `
-- 3. Change search keyword in twitter_analyzer_main.py
+ 3. Change search keyword in twitter_analyzer_main.py
 `keyword = <search_keyword>`